D4wnstar/aetherwisp/Material physics/Atoms/Experiments/Stern-Gerlach experiment.md

 $$\mu=IA=\frac{q}{2\pi R}v\pi R^{2}=\frac{1}{2}qvR$$
 If the rotating charge has [[mass]] $M$, then it must have angular momentum $L=MvR$.
 We can invert this to find the velocity $v=L/MR$ and by plugging this into the formula above
 $$\mu=\frac{q}{2M}L$$
 This is a general relationship between magnetic dipole moment and angular momentum of a rotating charge.
 As it stands, we haven't used anything specific to atomic physics at all.
 This is just run of the mill electromagnetism.
-To make the connection to the hydrogen atom, we set the mass $M$ to be that of the electron $m_{e}$ and the charge to the [[elementary charge]] $e$[^2], but more importantly, we invoke the Bohr model.
+To make the connection to the hydrogen atom, we set the mass $M$ to be that of the electron $m_{e}$ and the charge to the [[Elementary charge]] $e$[^2], but more importantly, we invoke the Bohr model.
 According to the third postulate of that model, the electron's angular momentum is discrete, so $L$ can't be any real number.
 We're "stuck" with a set of choices determined by an integer as $L=n\hbar$, where $\hbar$ is the [[Planck constant|reduced Planck constant]].
 Substituting this in $\mu$ leads to
 $$\mu=\frac{e}{2m}n\hbar$$
 This leads to the natural conclusion that all possible dipole moments of the hydrogen atom are in units of
 $$\boxed{\mu_{B}=\frac{e\hbar}{2m}}$$